ajianaz/micropack_ui_kit/task/task.md

 - [ ] Implement focus management and keyboard navigation
 - [ ] Add accessibility features (labels, hints, error announcements)
 - [ ] Create comprehensive documentation with examples
+- [ ] Document theme-aware properties and behaviors
+- [ ] Add light/dark theme examples to documentation
 - [ ] Write unit tests for validation and formatting
 - [ ] Write widget tests for all variants
+- [ ] Write tests for theme adaptation and switching
+- [ ] Test component in both light and dark themes
 - [ ] Test component in example app

 ### MPButton Improvement